GATraj: A Graph- and Attention-based Multi-Agent Trajectory Prediction Model: Experiments

-Table~\ref{tab:nuscenesbaseline} and \ref{tab:ethbaseline} present the evaluation performance on the nuScenes and ETH/UCY benchmarks, respectively.
-Compared to the other models, except AgentFormer with map information, our model achieves the best performance measured by ADE and FDE in predicting 5 and 10 trajectories for each agent.
-The performance of our model trained merely using trajectory data only slightly falls behind AgentFormer with extra map information.
-Our model achieves performance on par with the state-of-the-art model ScePT on the ETH/UCY benchmark for predicting 20 trajectories for each agent.
-In contrast, ScePT uses a conditional policy learning to decode scene-consistent predictions but yields higher FDE.
-Due to the auto-regressive policy net and the partitioning of the scene-graph into cliques, ScePT also requires longer computational time (see Table~\ref{tab:predictionspeed}).
+Next, we present the quantitative prediction results on ETH/UCY.
+Different from the nuScenes dataset with most of the agents being vehicles, the agents in the ETH/UCY datasets are all pedestrians.
+As shown in Figure \ref{fig:example2}, pedestrians move freely because the scenes depicted in ETH/UCY consist of open spaces with few constraints on the movements of pedestrians.
+Therefore, in these datasets, only a few models make use of scene information, such as SoPhie and ScePT.
+To simplify the comparison, we compare GATraj with the other models in Table \ref{tab:ethbaseline} without differentiating the inclusion of scene information \footnote{The results of Trajectron++ and AgentFormer are updated according to implementation issue \#53 \cite{salzmann2020trajectron++github} and issue \#5 \cite{yuan2021agentformergithub}, respectively.}.

-Figure~\ref{fig:example2} shows the qualitative results on nuScenes.
-GATraj generates diverse multimodal predictions for the ego agent, such as turning into different directions (upper left and lower right subfigures), moving at different speeds (upper right subfigure), and even making a U-turn (lower left subfigure).
-However, even though at least one of the multiple predicted trajectories is very close to the corresponding ground truth trajectory, some modes of the predictions are inconsistent with the lanes or unfeasible in terms of the scene constraints.
-It is extremely challenging for the model to achieve scene-consistent prediction without knowing the scene information.
+Overall, our model achieves the best performance measured in both ADE and FDE on Hotel and Zara2, and the best FDE on Eth, Uni and the average FDE across the datasets for predicting 20 trajectories for each agent.
+It achieves the second best on the other datasets, slightly falling behind ScePT in terms of ADE on Eth, Uni, and the average ADE across the datasets.
+ScePT uses a conditional policy learning to decode scene-consistent predictions to reduce the average prediction errors, whereas GATraj only conditions on the observed trajectories for prediction.
+In addition, due to the auto-regressive policy and the partitioning of the scene-graph into cliques, ScePT requires significantly much longer computational time (see Table~\ref{tab:predictionspeed}).
+Compared to the most recent diffusion-model based predictor LED, the performance of GATraj is superior on most datasets, except on Zara1 in terms of FDE.